oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

     These options will be passed to form type of transition, they can contain options for form types of attributes that will be shown when user clicks transition button.
 * **schedule**
-    These options configure schedule of performing transition.
-This block can contain following options:
+    These options can be used to configure the schedule for performing transition.
+This block can contain following sub-options:
-    - **cron** (*string*) - cron-definition for define schedule of performing transition.
+    - **cron** (*string*) - cron-definition for scheduling time for performing transition.
-    - **filter** (*string*) - WHERE part of DQL string.
-This option can filter entities and perform transition by schedule only for needed entities.
+    - **filter** (*string*) - "WHERE" part of DQL expression.
+This option used to filter entities that will be used in transition.
     Following aliases are available:
         - **e** - entity
         - **wd** - WorkflowDefinition
         - **wi** - WorkflowItem
         - **ws** - WorkflowStep

-    Transition for the entity is performing by schedule only if in a moment of performing workflow for this entity is at the appropriate step and all other conditions are met.
+    Transition for entity can be performed by schedule, when entity is on the appropriate step and all defined conditions are met.

 * **transition_definition**
     *string*